 Modernisation

-The nineteenth-century had seen huge developments in artillery design, most of which have been reflected in the evolution of the batteries on Ascension.
-The design of defence on the island had been mostly reactionary during that time; cannons being landed from ships to strategic points around the coast, only for their value to be realised later before permanent construction was undertaken.
+The nineteenth century had seen huge developments in artillery design, most of which have been reflected in the evolution of the batteries on Ascension.
+The design of defence on the island had been mostly reactionary during that time; cannons were being landed from ships to strategic points around the coast, only for their value to be realised later before permanent construction was undertaken.

 The final fortification to be built on Ascension was a new Fort Bedford; a twin emplacement coastal artillery battery constructed on Cross Hill between 1903 – 1906, and one whose design would remain largely unchanged for the 50 years it saw service.
 It was armed with two 6-inch guns, subsequently removed in 1918, but these would likely have been 6-inch BL Mark VII; the naval gun of choice deployed in the coastal defence role around the British Empire.